paritytech/argocd-deployment-action/README.md

   uses: paritytech/argocd-deployment-action@main
   with:
     environment: "parity-stg" # or 'parity-prod', adjust as needed
-    tag: "whatever-you-pushed:v1.2.3" # the full path is defined in ./helm, that's the rest
+    tag: "v1.2.3" # or sha. the full path is defined in ./helm
-    app_name: "your-app-name" # replace with your ArgoCD application name
+    app_name: "your-app-name" # application name in ArgoCD
-    app_packages: "your-app-name1,your-app-name2" # or leave it empty, if it's just one app
+    app_packages: "your-app-name1,your-app-name2" # how your chart is called, could be several apps
     argocd_server: ${{ vars.ARGOCD_SERVER }} # this is the argocd server, different per env
     teleport_token: token-for-teleport # ask devops team to provide.
 Usually the same for all envs.
     teleport_app_name: "${{ vars.ARGOCD_APP_NAME }}" # or argocd-prod, argocd-stg, argocd-chains etc, depending where you app is deployed